EvaTurtschin/QA_Interaction_Logic_Testing_Java/README.md

-# Arsipa QA Test Task
+# Interaction Logic Testing Task

 This repository contains a **technical test assignment** for QA Engineer candidate Evgeniya Turtschina at Arsipa.
 The [task](TaskDescription.md) is to code up a basic function that replicates the interaction of the battery and the throttle and to describe how I would approach testing the interaction between this two components.